kodecocodes/RWAndroidTutorial/README.md

 After downloading and unzipping the skeleton project, several pieces should be changed to unique values such that they are relevant to the tutorial under development, including:

-- Select project in project navigator and rename the project
-  - Xcode will prompt to rename targets and other metafiles as well - select all of them
 - Refactor the package name to match the sample app you are building (search for instructions on how to do this, e.g. [here](https://stackoverflow.com/questions/16804093/android-studio-rename-package))
 - Change the colors in `colors.xml` to what you want for your tutorial
 - (Optional): Update the app icon